Characters Appearing: Black Widow, Ivan Petrovitch, J. Jonah Jameson, Spider-Man

 The Widow's actions are depicted in the media as "Black Widow Aligns With Militants".
 J. Jonah Jameson and Peter Parker are briefly seen, with JJ happy to malign a super-hero.

-The Widow's history as a former Communist is used against her, with i thought was a great touch.
+The Widow's history as a former Communist is used against her, which i thought was a great touch.

 The Widow does get the support of Paul Hamilton, a columnist for the New York Press.
 And she's ultimately able to negotiate a peaceful resolution to a stand-off between the Young Warriors and the mayor before the riot squad is sent in.